TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 sumlength = foldr (\x (a,b) -> (a+x, b + 1)) (0,0)
 ```

-This might seem simple enough, but this idea can be taken to a different level rather immidietly.
+This might seem simple enough, but this idea can be taken to a diffrent level rather immidietly.
 #exercise(sub : "Ackerman Function")[
 The Ackerman function is defined as follows:
 ```